demirkurekrobin/sha256-kecak256-research/README.md

 # SHA-256 Cryptanalysis using AI & Quantum Randomness

-## 🔬 Researching Keccak-256 security using AI & quantum random generators
+## 🔬 Researching SHA-256 security using AI & quantum random generators

 🚀 **This project investigates SHA-256 security using AI, procedurally generated data, and quantum random generators.**
-My previous research on SHA-256 showed a statistical anomaly in the message scheduler that allows prediction of `w15` values ​​with twice the probability.
+My previous research on SHA-256 showed a statistical anomaly in the message scheduler that allows prediction of `w15`(The input length of the message) values ​​with twice the probability.
+Reducing the searchspace by 50%.

 ---